sjefferson99/pico-boat-assistant/docs/modules/power.md

   - [Charging shim](https://thepihut.com/products/lipo-shim-for-pico?variant=39809509785795)

 ### Usage
+The PBA firmware (this repo) should be loaded onto a Pico W device with the relays directly connected for now.

 - Populate wifi SSID and password in the config.py file
 - Set the startup relay states in the config.py file using the dictionary format example given.
-- Determine pico IP from DHCP server (hostname appears to be "PYBD")
+- Determine pico IP from DHCP server (hostname appears to be "PYBD") or from the serial log output.
 - Navigate to http://<pico IP>:80 for further instructions

 ### LED behaviour